Nick O'Donnell (hurler)

 Nicholas "Skinny" O'Donnell (4 September 1925 – 11 June 1988) was an Irish hurler who played as a full-back for the Kilkenny and Wexford senior teams.

 Born in Graiguenamanagh, County Kilkenny, O'Donnell first played competitive hurling whilst at school in St Kieran's College.
 He arrived on the inter-county scene at the age of twenty-one when he first linked up with the Kilkenny junior team.
 He joined the senior team for the 1947 championship, however, after failing to secure a place on the starting fifteen he later joined the Wexford team.
 O'Donnell went on to play a key part for Wexford during a golden age for the team, and won three All-Ireland medals, six Leinster medals and two National Hurling League medals.
 An All-Ireland runner-up on three occasions, O'Donnell also captained the team to All-Ireland victory in 1955 and 1960.

 As a member of the Leinster inter-provincial team for five years, O'Donnell won just one Railway Cup medal.
-At club level he won seven championship medals with St Aidan's, having earlier played for Éire Óg.
+At club level he won seven championship medals with St Aidan's Enniscorthy, having earlier played for Éire Óg.